contact@consultdmw.com

 Word documnet heading styles

-If we attempt to apply styles to the document as it stands, his manually-applied formatting and the styles we’re attempting to apply will almost certainly clash, with unexpected results.
-So I recommend we remove all the existing formatting as our first step.
-To achieve this, we’ll use the Styles pane:
+If you attempt to apply styles to the document as it stands, his manually-applied formatting and the styles you're attempting to apply will almost certainly clash, with unexpected results.

 Word document Display Styles pane